Bingqing-L/Bingqing-L.github.io/projects/health_analysis_updated.md

 Overall, the map highlights a clear geographic divide: the southern United States experiences significantly worse health outcomes compared to other regions, pointing to systemic regional inequalities in public health.

+Some counties appear missing in the map because of how the data was cleaned and prepared before visualization.
+First, the dataset was filtered to include only age-adjusted prevalence values.
+This means that if a county does not have age-adjusted data for a given health measure, it is removed at this step.
+Next, the data was reshaped so that each county has multiple health measures (such as obesity, diabetes, smoking, etc.) in a single row.
+However, not every county has data for every measure.
+When this happens, missing values (NaN) are created.
+To ensure consistency across the visualization, counties with missing values in any of the selected health measures were removed.
+This step guarantees that all displayed counties have complete data for all metrics, but it also means that some counties are excluded entirely.
+As a result of these steps, only counties with complete, consistent, and properly matched data are shown in the map, while counties with missing or unmatched data appear blank.

 ---

 ## Context 1: State-Level Differences